plotly/plotly.github.io/_posts/statistical/2016-07-12-how-to-make-a-histogram.md

 state: active
 tags: statistical
 order: 1
-meta_description: A tutorial on how to make a histogram in Plotly 2.0.
+meta_description: A tutorial on how to make a histogram in Chart Studio.
 popularity: featured
 carouselimageurl:
-actioncall: How to Make a Histogram in Plotly 2.0
+actioncall: How to Make a Histogram in Chart Studio
 actioncall-url: https://plot.ly/alpha/workspace/?fid=plotly2_demo:88

 otherlang: Know how to program?
 See how to create this in [Python](https://plot.ly/python/histograms/) or [R](https://plot.ly/r/histograms/).